ucsc/gulp-html-encapsulator/README.md

 2. `cd` into this project directory and run `npm install`
 3. Add your folder of HTML/CSS/images to `src`
 4. Run `gulp` (you may need to install gulp globally first: `npm install -g gulp`)

+The *build* directory will contain your stand-alone HTML file with styles and images inline.